Design & Technology June 21, 2017

 However, it’s a challenge to know the best technologies to invest in, deliver seamless integration, and then ensure effective utilization.
 As Jim Yu rightly points out, “When building a marketing technology stack, it’s imperative that performance marketing technology is central to the stack; vendors that focus on production, automation, and process must feed into analytical and reporting technology that moves the needle on digital performance”.

 It is the CoE’s responsibility to test new technologies and build performance-based business models, adopting the right technology at the right time to deliver integrated digital marketing activities.

-Building a CoE takes considerable investment and it’s imperative that you establish clear criteria for the success of both the operational side of the CoE and its impact on the organization.
-Success should be defined in terms of value to business.
+Building a CoE takes considerable investment, and you must establish clear criteria for the success of both the operational side of the CoE and its impact on the organization.
+Success should be defined in terms of value to the business.

 Laura Patterson, President at VisionEdge Marketing, suggests basing success criteria around:

 - Enforcing standard processes and best practices to improve time to market by X%, improve customer experience for A by X%, etc.

 - Improving employee decision making, competency, and proficiency in X (such as analytics or metrics selection) resulting in Y improvement on time to decision.

 - Improving quality in areas such as: quality of new opportunities, quality of the win rate, etc.